walirt/soundness-testnet/README.md

 ![](https://github.com/walirt/soundness-testnet/blob/main/1.png?raw=true)
 2. Click "Launch Game" in the reply message to open the website
 ![](https://github.com/walirt/soundness-testnet/blob/main/2.png?raw=true)
 3. Refer to the following images to place the pieces and complete the game.
-After completion, you will receive a private message from the Sound_Game bot
+After completion, you will receive a DM from the Sound_Game bot
 ![](https://github.com/walirt/soundness-testnet/blob/main/3.png?raw=true)
 4. Click the `Generate Ligero Proof` button to generate proof.
 After completion, you will automatically receive the Discord `Sound OG` role
 ![](https://github.com/walirt/soundness-testnet/blob/main/4.png?raw=true)